Townsville Ring Road (Stage 5) - ISCouncil

 Rating Highlights

-The project achieved an Australian first for the commercial production of two native seed species, Dichanthium sericeum and Paspalidium distans.
-The seeds are being produced as part of a three-hectare habitat rehabilitation area for the endangered Black-throated finch (southern sub-species) (Peophila cincta cincta) (BTF), with management and implementation being governed by a Grassland Rehabilitation Plan which was collaboratively developed for this project.
+Innovation Inn-1d The project achieved an Australian first for the commercial production of two native seed species, Dichanthium sericeum and Paspalidium distans.
+The seeds were produced as part of a three-hectare habitat rehabilitation area for the endangered Black-throated finch (southern sub-species) (Peophila cincta cincta) (BTF), with management and implementation being governed by a Grassland Rehabilitation Plan which was collaboratively developed between Georgiou, AECOM, Department of Primary Industries, and TMR QLD for this project.

-This initiative addresses a major challenge to success in achieving national objectives for the recovery of the BTF, being the lack of availability of suitable grasses and associated seeds favoured by the species.
-Not only does the rehabilitation area improve local ecological diversity, but the cultivation and commercial production of BTF-targeted foraging seed species, which are otherwise only available via wild harvest, helps create a more reliable and commercially viable source for these seed species to facilitate future rehabilitation efforts.
-Upon project completion, a factual report will be produced outlining how each part of the BTF rehabilitation area has been ameliorated, with consideration of various factors affecting plant growth, in order to support a scientific study.
-This report will provide future projects with the necessary information to implement their own BTF rehabilitation areas, using the seeds produced on TRR5.
+This initiative addressed a major challenge to success in achieving the national objectives for the recovery of the BTF, being the lack of availability of suitable grasses and associated seeds favoured by the species.
+Not only does the rehabilitation area improve local ecological diversity, but the cultivation and commercial production of BTF-targeted foraging seed species, which are otherwise only available via wild harvest, helped to create a more reliable and commercially viable source for these seed species to facilitate future rehabilitation efforts.

-Furthermore, the specification allowed for the use of local quarries, promoting higher local procurement and contributing to the regional economy.
-This approach prevented negative impacts on quarry productivity associated with additional manufacturing processes, and reduced overall project costs that would have arisen from sourcing processed materials locally or importing them from distant suppliers.
+The revised specification and annexures allowed for the use of local quarries and their produced materials, promoting higher local procurement and contributing to the regional economy.
+This approach prevented negative impacts on quarry productivity associated with additional manufacturing processes and reduced overall project costs that would have arisen from increased manufacturing of locally sourced materials or importing them from distant suppliers.

 The use of Slurry Thick has resulted in benefits across the entire sustainability quadruple bottom line (environmental, economic, social and governance), stemming from reductions in energy, materials and waste.
 A case study was also published to outline the implementation process, various quantitative benefits against the traditional method, and recommendations for its optimum use.